ltworf/typedload/README.md

 It is very useful for projects that use Mypy and deal with untyped data like json, because it guarantees that the data will follow the specified schema.

-It is released with a GPLv3 license.
+It is released with a GPLv3 license but [it is possible to ask for LGPLv3](mailto:tiposchi@tiscali.it).

 ![GPLv3 logo](docs/gpl3logo.png)